-Nordstrom, for example, has created a Pop-in@Nordstrom boutique at a number of physical locations along with a curated microsite that seamlessly fuses their online and physical presence.
+Nordstrom, for example, has created a [email protected] boutique at a number of physical locations along with a curated microsite that seamlessly fuses their online and physical presence.
 Each month, a mix of clothing and goods are selected and featured in designed spaces online, as well as offline, encouraging interaction and engagement.

 The future of retailing will include tighter and tighter integration between the physical and digital stores.
 Retailers on the cutting edge will exploit their brick-and-mortar stores by providing unique digital experiences.
 They will use technologies like Bluetooth and Beacon to assess their customer’s shopping interests as they walk through their stores.
 This will enable the retailers to aid their customers by directing them to specific products, make real-time compelling offers to close sales, and build deeper brand loyalty.